paddy960609/calicalifornia-housing-prediction/README.md

 The objective was to build an end-to-end machine learning pipeline, from exploratory data analysis and preprocessing to model training and evaluation, while demonstrating best practices in data analysis and predictive modeling.

 ---
+## Why this project?

+I completed this project to strengthen my machine learning skills by building a complete predictive modeling pipeline.
+Rather than focusing solely on model accuracy, I emphasized understanding the data, selecting appropriate evaluation metrics, and communicating results through clear visualizations and documentation.

 ## Dataset